 This post, There’s No Containing My Excitement for Ralph Breaks the Internet!, is part of an expenses paid trip with Disney.
-You can see all of the posts about this event right here.

 The press day at Disney Animation Studios was amazing!
 We were able to tour the studios a bit and then sit down with Ralph Breaks the Internet Director Rich Moore, Director/Writer Phil Johnston, and Producer Clark Spencer.
 They gave us some great background knowledge about the film and got us all pretty excited to see it on Thanksgiving weekend!

 What is Ralph Breaks the Internet About?

 Ralph Breaks the Internet leaves Litwak’s video arcade behind and ventures into the uncharted, expansive and thrilling world of the internet—which may or may not survive Ralph’s wrecking.
 Video game bad guy Ralph and fellow misfit Vanellope von Schweetz must risk it all by traveling to the world wide web in search of a replacement part to save Vanellope’s video game, Sugar Rush.